An important part of Into Work’s service is making sure you are on the right benefits when looking for work and also when in-work.

 Liaison with local authorities and benefit providers

-Communicating with official service providers can be difficult for some.
+Communicating with official service providers can be difficult for some people.
 We can draft letters on your behalf and help you to navigate call centres.
 We can even accompany you to face-to-face meetings.

-Help challenging benefit decisions including representation at appeals
+Help to challenge benefit decisions including representation at appeals

 Challenging official decisions regarding benefit entitlement can be a daunting task.
 The process can be complicated and drawn-out and, with the addition of a health issue, overwhelmingly intimidating.
-Into Work can help by assessing decisions, offering advice on what options are available to you following a decision and, if required, helping you complete the paperwork.
-We can also help drafting submissions, obtaining and submitting supportive evidence prior to tribunal hearings and provide representation at the hearing.
+Into Work can help by assessing decisions, offering advice on what options are available to you following a decision and, if required, help you complete the paperwork.
+We can also help draft submissions, obtain and submit supportive evidence prior to tribunal hearings and provide representation at the hearing.